-1. Lay on your back and raise your legs so your shins are parallel to the floor.
-Keep your arms straight at your sides.
+- Starting by lying on your back, bring your legs up, so your shins are parallel to the floor.
+Place your arms straight at your sides.

-2. Engage your core by pulling your navel to your spine and pressing your back into the mat or ground.
+- Ensure that your core is engaged.
+You can do this by pulling your belly button to your spine and pushing your back into the floor.

 Prowler Sled Push

-3. Bring your right foot forward with the ball of your foot in contact with the ground and press firmly and strongly to drive yourself forward.
+- Step forward on your right foot, keeping the ball of your foot in contact with the ground.
+Press firmly into the ground and drive yourself forward.

 You may also want to read: Get Toned With Weight Training